 This intersection lies east of State Road 37, and it’s been described as one of the most dangerous in Fishers.
 There are no traffic lights at 126th and Enterprise, even though there are five busy lanes of traffic.
 Due to the sheer number of vehicles on the road and the lack of visibility, drivers often have difficulty making a left turn.
 Right-of-way rules also cause confusion, with some drivers failing to yield when they’re required to do so.

-According to official figures from the state of Indiana, there were 22 crashes recorded at this intersection in 2015 alone.
 According to Hamilton County’s website, there are plans to upgrade road infrastructure along some parts of 126th Street and Enterprise Drive.

 However, while new roundabouts will be placed at some locations, including State Road 37 and 126th Street, initial renderings still show Enterprise Drive without traffic signals or a median strip to block dangerous left turns.